 When to take out Travel Insurance?

-Mostly, if not in all cases, it is most sensible to subscribe before your departure.
+Subscribe before your departure.
 Your insurance will be active as soon as you enter the country.
 You can choose the date you want it to go in effect when purchasing insurance.

 The subscription period is specific to the time you want to spend in the country.
 It can go from 1 to 12 months.
 You should made sure that – if you think you may want to extend your WHV by a year – your insurance provider allows this!
 And also that you will be able to extend online if needs be.